 The highest over/under win total this season is going to New England at 11.
 The oddsmakers expect them to go Over that total with the Over favored at -150.
 The Patriots have won 12 games or more in eight straight seasons.
 Getting six games against the Miami Dolphins, Buffalo Bills and New York Jets will probably help them extend that streak to nine.

 After New England on the odds list are Pittsburgh and Philadelphia with win totals of 10.5.
-For the Eagles the Under is a slight favorite at -120 and for Pittsburgh the Under is a -130 favorite.
-The Steelers have gone Over 10.5 wins in three of their last four seasons, while the Eagles won 13 games last season after back-to-back 7-9 seasons.
+For the Eagles, the Under is a slight favorite at -120 and for Pittsburgh, the Under is a -130 favorite.
+The Steelers have gone Over 10.5 wins in three of their last four seasons.
+The Eagles won 13 games last season after back-to-back 7-9 seasons.
+They also trail New England in the early Super Bowl odds, despite beating the Patriots in last season’s big game.

 Looking through the rest of the teams on the win total props list, three standouts include the Buffalo Bills, Chicago Bears and Cleveland Browns.